nick/GrowlNotify/README.md

 ## Installation

-Install growl and growlnotify from http://growl.info/ - growlnotify is in the 'Extras' folder of the Growl dmg.
+Install [growl and growlnotify](http://growl.info) - growlnotify is in the 'Extras' folder of the Growl dmg.

 Run the following commands.
 Please note this installs node into $HOME/local - if you already have node installed please see install.sh for manual installation

-- git clone git@github.com:nick/GrowlNotify.git
+    git clone git@github.com:nick/GrowlNotify.git
-- cd GrowlNotify
+    cd GrowlNotify
-- ./install.sh
+    ./install.sh

 Edit the 'srcDir' variable at the top of autotest.js